CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/NET.1.2 Network Management.txt

 For management access to network components and management information, appropriate authentication MUST be used.
 For this, the specifications of the institution for the authentication quality and the handling of the authentication information MUST be implemented.
 Also, all default passwords on the network components MUST be changed.
 The new passwords MUST be strong enough and regularly changed.

-#### NET.1.2.A5 Importing Updates and PatchesThe responsible employees MUST regularly inform themselves about known vulnerabilities in the network management solutions used and import security-related updates and patches as quickly as possible.
+#### NET.1.2.A5 Importing Updates and Patches
+The responsible employees MUST regularly inform themselves about known vulnerabilities in the network management solutions used and import security-related updates and patches as quickly as possible.
 Non-security updates MAY NOT compromise the security and stability of the network management solution.

 #### NET.1.2.A6 Regular backup

 All network management solutions MUST be integrated into the institution's data protection concept (see CON.3 * data backup concept *).
 All specific data for network management MUST be considered.
-At least the system data for the integration of the components or objects to be managed, event messages, statistical data as well as data retained for the configuration management MUST be saved.
+At least the system data for the integration of the components or objects to be managed, event messages, statistical data as well as reserved data for the configuration management MUST be saved.

 #### NET.1.2.A7 Basic logging of events